-- What can I do with my Humanities and Social Sciences degree?
+- What can I do with a Bachelor of Arts degree?

-There are so many things you can do with an Humanities and Social Sciences degree.
-An Humanities and Social Sciences degree does not lead to just one job title at the end of it as some profession programs do; instead, it has many job titles that are possible.
+There are so many things you can do with Bachelor of Arts degree.
+A B.A does not lead to just one job title at the end of it as some profession programs do; instead, it has many job titles that are possible.
 Initially you may feel that this is an obstacle but in actuality, it can be an advantage.
 It means you can adapt to today’s rapidly changing job market.
 The job titles available when you enter and when you complete your degree program are often different these days and the skills you acquire throughout your program prepare you for many career opportunities.

 - What job titles will I be qualified for?

-An Arts degree qualifies you for more jobs than you realize.
-To get you started on titles that your particular degree program might lead to, take a look at the career possibilities associated with majors and minors or book an appointment with the Arts career advisor.
-Another resource we like is Career Cruising which can help you link your areas of interest to job titles.
-The staff in Career Development and Experiential Learning in UC-4002 can give you access to this tool if you drop by.
-The centre also has opportunities twice a week for current students to try the Strong Inventory Assessment to help them see what their interests point to in terms of career options; students can drop by to see the schedule and sign up to do the assessment and then a week later come back to go through their results.
+A Bachelor of Arts degree qualifies you for more jobs than you realize.
+To get you started on titles that your particular degree program might lead to, take a look at the career possibilities associated with majors and minors or book an appointment with the HSS Career Development Coordinator.
+Another useful resource is Career Cruising which can help you link your areas of interest to job titles.
+Please email the Career Development Coordinator for the username and password.
+There are also opportunities for current students to try the Strong Inventory Assessment to help them see what their interests point to in terms of career options; students can drop by UC- 4002 to see the schedule and sign up to do the assessment and then a week later come back to go through their results.

 - Where can I look for part-time work on campus?